Master's in Urban & Regional Planning

 - For a current list of electives, visit the Course Schedule.

-All core and/or foundation courses—aside from Capstone, which you will take during your final semester of the program—must be completed before you can take elective courses.
-Students are required to own a laptop or desktop computer that can run ESRI Geographic Information System (GIS) software.
-The software is provided free of charge to students in the program.
+Our program integrates geo-spatial analysis into all facets of the curriculum.
+Students are required to own a laptop or desktop computer that can run ESRI Geographic Information System (ARC-GIS) software.
+The software is provided free of charge to students for the duration of their time in the program.

 The Urban & Regional Planning program offers three concentrations that enable you to tailor your studies and sharpen your expertise in a particular area of study: